Milyli/DocMAH/README.md

 * Generate a deployment script for help content with a button press.
 Deploy the file with your site to automatically update your help.
 * Override the CSS and JavaScript to create your own look and feel.

+## Recent Updates
+* Overhaul of codebase to make it easier to test.
+* Better tested code in order to safely make upcoming usability changes.

 ## On the Way
-* More customization.
-* More ease of use.
+* On the heels of the code refactor and testing, we're going to be making some big usability improvements.
+* <a href="http://docmah.com/">DocMAH.com</a> on the way courtesy of some of the folks at <a href="http://milyli.com">Milyli</a>.

-* More of everything!!!!
+* More of everything!
 MOAR!!!!!
 * ... except bugs.
 Not more of those.
 Fewer bugs!
 FUEUER!!!!! (hopefully)

 ###### sponsored by <a href="http://milyli.com">milyli</a>